Nephrology transplant team with patient

 Patient Care

-Physicians in the Division of Nephrology see clinical patients at Ashley River Tower, University Hospital, the Ralph H. Johnson VA Medical Center, and a number of satellite dialysis units, which are managed in partnership between the Division and the non-profit dialysis provider Dialysis Clinic Incorporated (DCI).
+Physicians in the Division of Nephrology see clinical patients at Ashley River Tower, University Hospital, the Ralph H. Johnson VA Medical Center, and a number of satellite dialysis units, which are managed in partnership between the division and Dialysis Clinic Incorporated (DCI).
 Each year, MUSC nephrologists care for approximately 450 chronic dialysis patients in eight DCI outpatient hemodialysis units, the DCI home dialysis program, and the Ralph H. Johnson VA Medical Hospital (VAMC).

 PKD Center of Excellence sealWe’re proud to be a PKD Foundation Center of Excellence!
 When you have ADPKD, where you go matters.
 That’s why we aligned with the PKD Foundation to commit to providing excellent ADPKD-specific care.
 Learn more about what it means to be a PKD Foundation Center of Excellence.